governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-service.md

 This is why service sits between business and technology.
 It translates purpose and capability into something operationally accountable.

+## What the compact service diagram already implies

+Even though the page only shows a small number of labels, it already implies a useful internal service-domain structure:

+- a core **Service** concept
+- a way of representing **members** that participate in or compose a service
+- a need to type the **relationships** between those members
+- a distinction between the service itself and its **attributes**
+- a distinction between the service's own attributes and **member attributes**
+- a surrounding realization context connected to **Application** and **Deployment**

+That is a good sign.
+It means the page is already moving beyond “service is just a named offering” toward a more structured service model.

 ## Service as relationship, not just object